COVID-19 – Current guidance from Research Funders

 Will funders be extending submission deadlines for funding calls?

 Most funders have provided guidance with respect to this and are taking a pragmatic approach to dealing with the evolving situation.
-Submission deadlines for the majority of funding calls remain unchanged.
-If you are unsure, or would like further clarification, please check funder/scheme websites or contact RSResearchGrowth@sheffield.ac.uk.
+Changes to submission deadlines for a large number of funding calls have been announced and can be found in the bulletins section of this page.
+Please note that this list may not be comprehensive as it is updated weekly and if you are unsure, or would like further clarification, you should check with the funder or contact RSResearchGrowth@sheffield.ac.uk.

 I have a research contract that requires an authorised signature.
 Will it be signed?